spinalcom/spinal-organ-network_export_sample/README.md

 # spinal-organ-network_export_sample

-Sample organ to demonstrate how to use the spinal-model-bmsnetwork.
-To retrive data from the Graph context network and export it to an JSON file.
+Sample organ to demonstrate how to use the `spinal-model-bmsnetwork` to retrive data from the Graph context network and export it to an JSON file.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->